This document provides instructions on running the JWST Science Calibration Pipeline (referred to as “the pipeline”) and individual pipeline steps.

 The first argument to

-strun must be either the python class name of the
+strun must be one of either a pipeline name, python

-step or pipeline to be run, or the name of a configuration (.cfg) file for the
+class of the step or pipeline to be run, or the name of a parameter file for the

 strun is the name of the input data file to be processed.